rlgnswk/Content-controllable-motion-infilling/README.md

 The pretrained model is provided at "<Code_path>/pretrained/"

-We provide pretrained model "model_399.pt" in ./pretrained folder, check it if you want.
+We provide pretrained model "model_399.pt" at "./pretrained" folder, check it if you want.

 ```
 python test.py --name <name_of_experiment> --ValdatasetPath <your_valid/test_data_path> --model_pretrained_modelpath <trained_model_path>